}

 What If Your Camera Won't Scan?

 The most common causes are distance, lighting, a dirty lens, or a damaged code.
-If you've tried the steps above and the code still won't scan, work through these fixes in order.

-Check your distance.
+• Check your distance.
 Hold your phone 6 to 12 inches (15 to 30 cm) from the QR code.
 Too close and the camera can't focus.
 Too far and the code is too small to read.
 A useful rule of thumb: the scanning distance should be no more than 10 times the width of the QR code.
 A 1-inch (2.5 cm) code, for example, needs to be scanned from 10 inches (25 cm) or closer.

-Improve the lighting.
+• Improve the lighting.
 QR codes need enough contrast between the dark and light areas.
 If you're in dim light, turn on a nearby light or use another phone's flashlight to illuminate the code.

-Clean your camera lens.
+• Clean your camera lens.
 A smudged or fingerprinted lens is one of the most common (and most overlooked) reasons scanning fails.
 Wipe it with a soft cloth.

-Check for damage or low contrast.
+• Check for damage or low contrast.
 If the QR code is faded, partially torn, or printed with low contrast (light gray on white, for example), the scanner may struggle.
 QR codes use Reed-Solomon error correction that can recover from some damage — up to 7% at Level L and up to 30% at Level H, according to the ISO/IEC 18004 standard.
 But severe wear or very low contrast exceeds those thresholds and makes the code unreadable.

 Quick Troubleshooting Reference